department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/my-va/sprints-11-20-May24-Oct10.md

 ### My VA
 Update 2-month post launch to 100% stats
   - This is done in the [My VA audit project outline](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/my-va/2022-audit#measuring-success)
-  - Remember, we want to track stats 1 month after the date of the launch to 100% of users.
+  - Remember, we want to track stats 2 months after the date of the launch to 100% of users.
 So, if we went to 100% of users on 4/15, we'd track the first month of stats from 4/15 - 5/14.

 ## Sprint 14 (7/5 - 7/18)